 Please note: Iona College adheres to the recommendations of the Centers for Disease Control (CDC) regarding meningitis and students living in Residence Hall, and requires all students who will be living in Residence Hall be immunized prior to move in day.
-For further information please click here.
+See CDC information on meningococcal.

 Exemptions for Immunization Requirements

 A student with a health condition in which receiving a specific vaccine is contraindicated, a licensed physician, nurse practitioner, physician assistant or licensed midwife caring for a pregnant student must certify in writing the student's condition immunization that may be detrimental, and length of time they may be detrimental for.